el20sw/MECH3895-Individual-Project/docs/source/index.rst

 Welcome to MECH3895 Individual Mechatronics and Robotics Project - Pipe Robot Exploration's documentation!
 ==========================================================================================================

+A Level 3 Mechatronics and Robotics Project by Sam Wilson.
+This project aims to simulate robotic agents exploring a pipe network, and to use this simulation to explore the effects of different parameters on the efficiency of the exploration.

+.. admonition:: Note

+   This project is still in development, and is not yet complete.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   framework
+   api

 Indices and tables
 ==================